alikkon/tametheark/README.md

 3. Place these files in your webroot.
 4. Install the pre-reqs.
 5. Configure your service (./arkconfs/[servicename] - rename ./arkconfs/example)
+6. Configure tametheark (./conf.php rename ./conf.example and edit)
-6. Start Apache.
+7. Start Apache.
-7. Visit your web UI.
+8. Visit your web UI.

 ## What works?